-The topaz -l (for linked) command line invokes the linked version of Topaz.
+The topaz -1 (for linked) command line invokes the linked version of Topaz.
 The linked version allows you to run multiple Topaz sessions, but session number one is always a linked session, where the Topaz session and a Gem exist as a single process.
 Any additional sessions are RPC.
-The linked Topaz session provides faster throughput than the RPC version, allows some administrative operations to report more complete details, and is required for certain system administration tasks, such as upgrading the repository.
+Linked sessions do not require a NetLDI to be running.

-Under Windows, only the RPC version of Topaz is available.
+Under Windows, only the RPC version of Topaz is available, and the Gem sessions must be run on a server platform.